Dry skin is an annoyance for anybody, and it can also affect our pets. If…

 Food puzzles provide outlets for chewing and mental stimulation.
 Get puzzle toys like Kongs, Bob-a-lots or Buster Cubes, fill them with your dog’s food, and then have them manipulate the toy to get a little piece of food.
 These will keep your dog occupied much longer than bowl feeding, and work out some of that excess energy!

 #5 Supplements Can Calm a Hyper Dog

 There are a number of calming supplements/treats on the market, but the most promising are those that have cannabidiol (CBD).
 This is an extract of the cannabis plant with a variety of beneficial elements but it does not cause intoxication like marijuana does.
 This is good because dogs don’t usually respond well to intoxication; they may become aggravated due to the confusion.
 Many of these supplements will contain other active ingredients, including l-theanine, chamomile, flaxseed, and hemp seed powder.

 Implementing these 5 strategies is an excellent way to calm your dog down.
 Furthermore, you can also adhere to the American Kennel Club’s concept of STAR that they use to educate dog owners on how to best raise dogs.
 STAR is an acronym that stands for:

 - Responsible owner

 This entire STAR philosophy can be helpful when dealing with a hyper dog.
 Granted, it won’t singlehandedly solve the problem, but if properly integrated with the 5 tips above, you just may end up with a calm, collected, and cool dog.
-Don’t give up hope; unless they have hyperkinesis, pretty much every dog can be trained with enough patience and love.
+Don’t give up hope; there is help for almost any hyperactive dog.
+Read more here.